 If you don’t write an SEO title for your blog post, it will be automatically generated from your post title and site title.

-From now on, you can also block your blog post from indexing, which may come in useful when you don’t want to delete a published blog post but need to hide it from indexing for a while.
+From now on, you can block your blog post from indexing, which may come in useful when you don’t want to delete a published blog post but need to hide it from search results for a while.

 Date field in contact forms